 On the other hand, technical analysis uses historical price data and volume information to forecast market movements.
-Technical analysis attempts to identify market sentiment and money flows to make profitable trades.
+Technical analysis attempts to identify market sentiment and money flow to make profitable trades.

 Let us take a look at the brief history of technical analysis.
-The observation of financial markets over a century has laid the foundation of technical analysis.
-In the due course, many noted analysts have developed technical analysis tools, authored several books on technical analysis, and developed intricate frameworks for the technical traders to place winning bets.
+Over a century’s observation of financial markets has laid the foundation of technical analysis.
+Many noted analysts have developed technical analysis tools, authored several books on technical analysis, and developed intricate frameworks for the technical traders to place winning bets.

 Ancient History of Technical Analysis